VictorEijkhout/VictorEijkhout/README.md

 ### TACC projects

 Support for my work at TACC.
 These repositories are purely as an easy way to sync between different machines.
+I doubt that many people are interested in this.

 <!--